-Collaboration within digital humanities is led by Professor Catherine Richardson, Kent's Associate Dean of Research & Innovation (Humanities), with Dr Karen Smyth from the University of East Anglia and Dr Michael Tymkiw from the University of Essex.
+Collaboration within digital humanities was led by Professor Catherine Richardson and Dr Christina Kim from the University of Kent, with Dr Karen Smyth from the University of East Anglia and Dr Michael Tymkiw from the University of Essex.

-The three universities of the Eastern ARC have significant expertise in Big Data and Digital Heritage, particularly in visualisation, geographical information systems and online curation.
-Current and past initiatives include:
+The three universities of the Eastern ARC have significant expertise in big data and digital heritage, particularly in visualisation, geographical information systems and online curation.

 - The development of new understandings of the past through the visualisation of the urban environment and of domestic space